was48i/DumpAnalyzer/README.md

 # DumpAnalyzer
-Analyze crash dump files by abstract syntax tree, and generate AST using Python bindings for Clang.
+Analyze crash dump files based on abstract syntax tree, and generate AST using Python bindings for Clang.